 - Know your weaknesses and strengths

 Only you can figure out your weaknesses; so practice as much as possible.
 There are students who find reading the trickiest part; however, others dread the writing.
 Identify your weaknesses and work on them.
 Practice lots of questions to score high!

 Your 7-Day Practice Resource

 To best increase your chances of getting the job, prepare early and often before taking the test.
 Practice online by following iPrep’s IELTS General Training test practice resources or IELTS Academic test preparation.

-If you prepare in advance you will feel more confident when you are taking the exam, which will translate to higher scores.
+If you prepare, even jus a week in advance, you will feel more confident when you are taking the exam, which will translate to higher scores.
 If you take as many practice tests as possible, you will improve your skills, which will help relieve your test day stress.
 If you score high, you will show your potential university or company that you can make it in the English-speaking world, and hopefully, you will be able to move on to the next step in your career.